David Krueger MD

 Chimamanda Ngozi Adichie

-Author Chimamanda Ngozi Adichie recently spoke to a university audience about her book.
+Author Chimamanda Ngozi Adichie recently spoke at a university about her book.
 A student told her it was a shame that Nigerian men were physical abusers like the father character in her novel.
 She responded by telling him she had just read a novel called American Psycho and it was a shame that young Americans were serial murderers.

 She could give this clever, facetious response because she had more than a single story of America.